Blotch3D/Blotch3D/README.md

 several hundred frames.
 For example, let's say you want to slightly rotate a sprite every frame by the same amount.
-You can either create a new rotation matrix from scratch every frame from a simple float scalar angle value you are regularly updating, or you can multiply the existing matrix by a persistent rotation matrix you created initially.
+You can either create a new rotation matrix from scratch every frame from a simple float scalar angle value you are regularly incrementing, or you can multiply the existing matrix by a persistent rotation matrix you created initially.
 The former method is more precise, but the latter is less CPU intensive because creating a rotation matrix from a floating-point angle value requires that transcendental functions be called, but multiplying matrices does not.
 A good compromise is to use a combination of both, if possible.
 Specifically, multiply by a rotation matrix for a time, but somewhat periodically recreate the sprite's matrix directly from the scalar angle value.

 Rights
 ======